 Please submit your bids in accordance with the requirements detailed below:

-Complete sealed bid documents should be submitted to ( Karta-e-Char, Behind AWCC main office, House#8 / Kabul Afghanistan) no later than Date: xxxxxxx, Time: xxxxxxx Afghanistan Kabul Time.
+Complete sealed bid documents should be submitted to ( Karta-e-Char, Behind AWCC main office, House#8 / Kabul Afghanistan) no later than Date: 26/10/2023, Time: 1:00 PM Afghanistan Kabul Time.

-If you have any further question or clarifications in this bid, please reach out by email to the following email id.
+If you have any further question or clarifications in this bid, please reach out by email to the following email addresses.

-Email: (s.kamawi@jack.ngo , basir.faiq@jack.ngo )
+Email: (mirzaee@jack.ngo, s.kamawi@jack.ngo , basir.faiq@jack.ngo )

+Phone number: +93 76 666 3035, +93 79 148 2659

 Site Visit:-

 A site visit is encouraged by the bidder, bidder should organize a site visit of the targeted areas by using their own resources prior to fill the BoQs and submission of the bid documents.
-JACK technical team will provide technical support and facilitation, in case they needed during their site visit.
+JACK technical team will provide technical support and facilitation, in case it is needed during their site visit.

 Eligible Bidders: